diegocasmo/ml_blink_api/documentation/server-config.md

 ### Debugging
   - If the installation doesn't work, the following commands might be helpful:
-    - `tail /var/log/apache2/error.log` will tail errors log by the Apache server.
+    - `tail /var/log/apache2/error.log` will show log errors by the Apache server.
 If accessing `http://<Floating IP>` returns an error, this command will give you a more detailed description of what happened.